yochaigal/cairn/resources/frequently-asked-questions.md

  **Warden:** _"Yes, though you have to stop every few minutes to survey your surroundings; progress is slow-going as a result.
 You continue heading East towards your destination."_

  **Warden:** _"After a few hours you exit into a small clearing in the wood, perfect for a short break.
 On the other end of the clearing is a small, visible path heading East.
-The entrance to the path is blocked by a large flowering plant, sitting a solitary sunbeam; it drips a green ichor from open, blue pods."_"
+The entrance to the path is blocked by a large flowering plant, sitting a solitary sunbeam; it drips a green ichor from open, blue pods."_

  **Esther**: _"As a former **Herbalist**, do I recognize this plant?"_